-Compensation Committee
+Compensation Committee and Independent Directors

 The Compensation Committee, which consists of five independent directors, is responsible for developing and overseeing the company's executive compensation program.
-The Compensation Committee reviews the performance of the executive officers, establishes base salaries, and grants incentive awards.
-As noted below in this proxy statement, the committee reviews the performance of our CEO with the other independent directors.
+The Compensation Committee reviews the performance of all of the executive officers, and establishes base salaries and grants incentive awards for the executive officers other than the CEO.
 The committee also reviews the company's executive compensation plans and makes or recommends plan changes to the Board of Directors.
-In carrying out its responsibilities, the committee is assisted by the company's management, Human Resources staff, and an independent compensation consultant.